noahleft/serialization/README.md

-# serialization
+# Serialization Techniques Comparsion
- compare different approach on serialization

- Firstly, what is serailization?
+ What is serailization?

  the definition of serialization from wiki:

- [Serialization](https://en.wikipedia.org/wiki/Serialization) is the process of translating a data structure or object state into a format that can be stored (for example, in a file or memory data buffer) or transmitted (for example, across a computer network) and reconstructed later (possibly in a different computer environment).
+ >[Serialization](https://en.wikipedia.org/wiki/Serialization) is the process of translating a data structure or object state into a format that can be stored  (for example, in a file or memory data buffer) or transmitted (for example, across a computer network) and reconstructed later (possibly in a different computer environment).

- To do so, two different approaches are proposed.
+ In short, serialization is to save-and-restore the program data in a proper way.
+With given data entry, the program would serialize the data to the disk.

+ A general study is Boost Serialization which is peer-reviewed C++ library.
+ > Features of Boost Serialization:
+ > - It meets C++'s zero-overhead principle (a.k.a don't pay for what you don't use).
+ > - Provides flexibility to customize everything.

+ In the other side, Protocol Buffer which is Google's serialization library.
+ > Features of Google ProtoBuf:
+ > - Requires IDL model abstraction between target data and serialized format.
+ > - Provides forward and backward compatible natively between IDL and Serialized format.

+ The following table shows the comparsion on different techniques.

  symbol meanings:
  - ✅ Pros:    this approach can natively support it.
  - ❌ Cons:    this approach can not handle it well.
+Require significant effect.
  - ⚠️ Neutral: this approach needs some extra handling.
 But it's do-able in most cases.

 |                    | Boost Serialization | Code Generation| Google ProtoBuf |